remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Finishing Up

 If all you need is a simple static web page running, congrats, you're done.
 Of course, you probably want to connect your domain name as well.
-There are a number of solutions to connect a domain to your statically hosted site on S3.
+There are many solutions to connect a domain to your statically hosted site on S3.
 If you want to stick entirely within the AWS ecosystem, you should check out [this guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html) that uses Amazon's DNS service [Route 53](https://aws.amazon.com/route53/) and [Lambda@Edge](https://aws.amazon.com/lambda/edge/) for adding security headers at the edge.
-Both of these services are outside the full scope of this tutorial however.
+Both of these services are outside the full scope of this tutorial.

 ### CloudFront

-At this point, we've deployed some static web site assets to S3.
-However, they are deployed to a single specific region.
+At this point, we've deployed some static web site assets to S3, but they are deployed to a single specific region.
 This means that if I, for example, deployed my assets to `us-east-1`, every user globally trying to access those assets will need to connect to my resources in Northern Virginia.
 As you might imagine, this can cause painful latency in the responsiveness of my application.

 This is why almost every modern deployment platform (ex.
 Netlify, Vercel, etc.) includes edge caching of static web assets.
 That's where CloudFront fits in.
 It is the CDN that provides the edge caching of your site's assets across over 600 nodes globally to ensure that every user is access data that is closest to their geographic location.